szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

 What makes it work so well is:

-* The instructions are operations in `ShipOp` are the very events we need to capture, and they are already nicely formatted in data (case) classes for serialisation.
+* The instructions are operations in `ShipOp` are the very events we need to capture, and they are already nicely formatted in data classes (specifically case classes in Scala) for serialisation.
 * The program has no need to even know that it is generating events for event sourcing capture.
 This is quite different from the imperative/OO case where there is quite a lot of ceremony `EventProcessor` code in the main program body.
 * Even the interpreter doesn't need to know about event sourcing taking place.
 It just receives the event/instruction after its been logged, and processes it as normal.